akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 The data we will be classifying is part of the [20 newsgroups dataset](http://qwone.com/~jason/20Newsgroups/) and consists of online articles on various topics.
 The data we will be using has been tranformed in several ways:

  * Each article has been transformed into a dictionary mapping words to how many times they appear in the article.
- * The articles have been grouped into pairs of similar topics: macintosh vs ibm, medical vs space, and athetist vs christian.
+ * The articles have been grouped into pairs of similar topics: macintosh vs ibm, medical vs space, and atheist vs christian.

  Although, these changes sacrafice some of the information, they make it simple for us to dive into the classification task.
 You can check out the data in the 'data' subdirectory of the github repo.
 For each pair of topics, there are four files: *.dev, *.test, *.train and *.response.
-The dev, test and train files contain the split up data, with lines of the format:
+The dev, test and train files contain the split up data, with lines of the format (this example is from the medspace.train file):

  ```
- 51762.s	{"pl5": 1, "cbs": 1, "tin": 1, "edu": 1, "message": 1, "post": 1, "subject": 1, "from": 1, "re": 1, "robert": 1, "minnesota": 1, "molbio": 1, "pc": 1, "newsreader": 1, "umn": 1, "nntp": 1, "real": 1, "<digit>": 3, "tests": 1, "buy": 1, "macs": 1, "posting": 1, "host": 1, "x": 1, "suck": 1, "a": 1, "horton": 1, "university": 1, "lines": 1, "of": 1, "organization": 1}
+60801.s	{"control": 2, "in": 1, "au": 1, "thanks": 1, "edu": 1, "cold": 2, "sounding": 1, "size": 1, "from": 1, "for": 1, "how": 1, "jim": 1, "anyone": 1, "to": 1, "does": 1, "subject": 1, "roll": 2, "8725157m": 1, "australia": 1, "thruster": 2, "gas": 2, "levels": 1, "know": 1, "tanks": 2, "<digit>": 1, "advance": 1, "of": 1, "university": 1, "lines": 1, "unisa": 1, "rockets": 1, "organization": 1, "south": 1}
 ```

  where the first value is the id of the article and the second is its content.
 The response file has lines of the format: